cisco/cisco-network-node-utils/docs/README-maintainers.md

 When we are considering publishing a new release, all of the following steps must be carried out (using the latest code base in `develop`):

-1. Run full minitest suite against all supported platforms:
+1. Run full minitest suite with various Ruby versions and hardware platforms:
-  1. N30xx with latest NX-OS software release or release candidate
-  2. N31xx with latest NX-OS software release or release candidate
+  * Ruby versions:
+    - REQUIRED: the Ruby version(s) bundled with Chef and Puppet (currently 2.1.6)
+    - OPTIONAL: any/all other Ruby major versions currently supported by this gem (2.0, 2.2.2)
-  3. N9xxx with latest NX-OS software release or release candidate
+  * Platforms (all with latest released software or release candidate)
+    - N30xx
+    - N31xx
+    - N9xxx

 2. Triage any minitest failures.